jonbeckett/virtualflightonlinetransmitter/README.md

 ## Running your own server

 The /server subdirectory contains the resources required to make your own server.
 You'll need some MySQL and PHP webserver experience - a database.sql file is included to create the appropriate database to track aircraft positions (used by send.php and whazzup_ivao.php).
 The code should be self explanatory.

-## Changing the Server name

-* If you are running your own server, you'll need to get your users to change the client server URL - which you can do via the .config file in the client installation directory.
-Open the .config file in a text editor, and change the server name to suit.
+Remember your users will also need to change their server URL to reflect the location of "send.php" for your server.

 ## Configuring LittleNavMap